vrokad/build-guide/topic/k2c-qli-build-ga/build_qsc_cli.rst

                    QCM6490.LE.1.0-00218-STD.PROD-1

     -   Select the appropriate distribution to download.
-Distribution access is controlled by access levels as listed in the following Access controlled distributions table:
+Distribution access is controlled by access levels as listed in the following access controlled distributions table:

    .. note::
          For more details on the available distributions, see *Access Controlled Distribution* table in the `Release Notes <https://docs.qualcomm.com/bundle/publicresource/topics/RNO-240626095531/>`__.

    .. note::
-         ``meta-selinux``, ``meta-virtualization``, ``meta-security``, ``meta-rust``, ``meta-openembedded``, and ``poky/meta`` are community layers that are common for all the distributions listed in the following Access controlled distributions table.
+         ``meta-selinux``, ``meta-virtualization``, ``meta-security``, ``meta-rust``, ``meta-openembedded``, and ``poky/meta`` are community layers that are common for all the distributions listed in the following access controlled distributions table.
 For more information on Qualcomm Linux BSP layers, see *Qualcomm BSP metadata layers* in the `Qualcomm Linux Yocto Guide <https://docs.qualcomm.com/bundle/publicresource/topics/80-70014-27/platform_software_features.html#sub$qualcomm_bsp_metadata_layers>`__.

    .. flat-table:: Access controlled distributions
       :widths: 24 24 24
       :header-rows: 1
+      :class: longtable table-wrap

       * - Access level
         - Distribution